 According to the officials, this would be the first time Samsung would focus on a “district-level strategy” for its consumer durables business by rolling out value-for-money models across “entry-to-mid-level segments”, expanding sales and distribution points from 35 to 47 locations and earmarking a separate investment plan for market development.

 “We are moving from a channel to district-level operations, having identified areas with huge potential,” said Rajeev Bhutani, senior vice-president, marketing, Samsung India.

 “We expect almost two and a half times growth in smaller towns with such a strategy.”

-is also building its service capabilities in these markets, running over 500 vans in 6,000 talukas, as the need to go deeper into the hinterland grows.
+Samsung is also building its service capabilities in these markets, running over 500 vans in 6,000 talukas, as the need to go deeper into the hinterland grows.
 “Improvement in infrastructure and rural electrification is driving demand,” Bhutani said.
 Companies, he said, would have to push deeper into rural areas as the need for growth increases.

 A recent report by Nielsen said the January-March 2018 period saw rural markets for consumer goods companies

 growing 1.4 times that of urban markets.
 The trend is likely to get stronger with a good monsoon and more rural-focused initiatives by the government like higher minimum support price for crops announced last week.
 Samsung’s push into rural markets incidentally coincides with its effort on the manufacturing front, where the firm is focusing on lower-end products such as solar-power-driven refrigerators and specially developed semi-automatic washing machines.